3meters/tipe/Readme.md

 #tipe

-Simple, fast, extensible javascript type checker.
+The world's only javascript type checker

 ## Install with nodejs

     npm install tipe

 ## Why tipe?

 See "is" for a popular, reliable, battle-tested type-checker:  https://github.com/enricomarino/is.

-If you're unhappy with is, you should probably write your own type checker.
-Tipe provides a few small features we found missing from is.
-Feel free to rely on it as a module or to copy any ideas or source you find useful.
-We certainly did.
+If you are not content with is, you should write your own type checker.

+Still reading?

+tipe is a drop-in replacement for javascript's native typeof, returning a string for all passed-in values, with three impotant differences:  First: tipe is right when typeof is wrong, second: you can extend tipe to describe any type you care about, third: tipe is extremely fast, more than twice as fast as is

 ## String names for all types
 Tipe includes a base method, tipe(value) which always returns a string, like typeof, for all valid identifiers, including custom tipes.
-We find this useful in switch statements.
+This is useful in switch statements.

 ```js
 var tipe = require('tipe')